Sympathetic nervous system

-The sympathetic nervous system (SNS) is one of the three divisions of the autonomic nervous system, the others being the parasympathetic nervous system and the enteric nervous system.
+The sympathetic nervous system (SNS; or sympathetic autonomic nervous system, SANS, to differentiate it from the somatic nervous system) is one of the three divisions of the autonomic nervous system, the others being the parasympathetic nervous system and the enteric nervous system.
 The enteric nervous system is sometimes considered part of the autonomic nervous system, and sometimes considered an independent system.

 The autonomic nervous system functions to regulate the body's unconscious actions.
 The sympathetic nervous system's primary process is to stimulate the body's fight or flight response.
 It is, however, constantly active at a basic level to maintain homeostasis.
-The sympathetic nervous system is described as being antagonistic to the parasympathetic nervous system which stimulates the body to "feed and breed" and to (then) "rest-and-digest".
+The sympathetic nervous system is described as being antagonistic to the parasympathetic nervous system.
+The latter stimulates the body to "feed and breed" and to (then) "rest-and-digest".

+The SNS has a major role in various physiological processes such as blood glucose levels, body temperature, cardiac output, and immune system function.
+The formation of sympathetic neurons being observed at embryonic stage of life and its development during aging shows its significance in health; its dysfunction has shown to be linked to various health disorders.

 Structure

 There are two kinds of neurons involved in the transmission of any signal through the sympathetic system: pre-ganglionic and post-ganglionic.
 The shorter preganglionic neurons originate in the thoracolumbar division of the spinal cord specifically at T1 to L2~L3, and travel to a ganglion, often one of the paravertebral ganglia, where they synapse with a postganglionic neuron.
 From there, the long postganglionic neurons extend across most of the body.

 At the synapses within the ganglia, preganglionic neurons release acetylcholine, a neurotransmitter that activates nicotinic acetylcholine receptors on postganglionic neurons.
 In response to this stimulus, the postganglionic neurons release norepinephrine, which activates adrenergic receptors that are present on the peripheral target tissues.
 The activation of target tissue receptors causes the effects associated with the sympathetic system.
 However, there are three important exceptions: